MossGoblin/splitter/README.md

 **Anchors**

 * In order to ensure that the growing splits will not come in contact with each other for as long as possible, we need starting nodes (anchors) that are as far from each other as possible.
 * That '*as far from each other as possible*' part is ensured by an alternative definition of the overall network - a distance graph.
 While we are building the graph, we calculate the minimum distance between each pair of nodes.
 At the end I decided to do this dynamically, while adding the nodes to the network one by one.
 This means recalculating all already recorded minimal distances when a new node is added, but I felt that it was worth the computational time.
 What I gain by going this way is the ability to add a new node after the network is complete (even though that the current algorithm does not require it).
 So, we have the distance map.
-It is composed of a list of all minimal distances and the corresponding node pairs.
-And the list is, of course, ordered.
+It is  an ordered list of all minimal distances and the corresponding node pairs.
 Meaning that if the largest minimal distance is, say, 5, we have a list of all node pairs that are no less than 5 links apart.
 Same for pairs that are no less than 4 links apart and so on.
 The '0' distance part is the list of all nodes (each being 0 steps from itself).
-* From that distance map we need to extract N nodes that are far from each other as possible.
+* From that distance map we need to extract those N nodes that are far from each other as possible.
 Initially I tried recursively checking if I can combine distance records, starting with the higher values, until I get an N-set of 'each-to-each' nodes.
 What went wrong?
 I hit the max iteration depth with a relatively mediocre test network.
 Can you improve a recursive algorithm in that regard?
 I don't think so, but may be there's some trick I don't know.
 Irrelevant - when it did not work, I was pleased, as this kind of iteration is exactly the brute force approach I would like to avoid.
 * What worked (and that's one of the pieces I'm happy about) is...
 Well, I went a bit heuristic for a while.
 Imagine the network drawn on a board.
 If it is not too big (for a human brain, I mean) you can see the N nodes you need that are spread out as much as possible.
 All the rest is noise.
 It kind of bugged me that the object that you need (the N mini network you seek) actually exists within the big network and you only need to find a way do separate it from the rest.
 However you have only descriptions of the nodes and not of any collections of nodes, which mean you have perfect setup for iterating nodes, not evaluating combinations of nodes.
 * So what I thought would be an ideal solution is to have the following:
   * a definition of the object that is the sub-network of nodes